Spring Brown Bear Hunts with Alaska Remote Guide Service

 Alaska spring brown bear seasons do not start until May in most other units.
 By this time the snow is gone, access is more difficult, and vegetation has started to green, making bears harder to see.
 Bears have been out of hibernation for some time and hides are often “rubbed.”
 We can’t control the weather but effort will be 100%+ !

-NEW – Brown bear season in most of my concession is now open year round with a 2 bear per regulatory year limit!
+NEW – Effective July 1st, 2022, Brown bear season in most of my concession runs year-round with a 2 bear per regulatory year limit!

 PRICES AND SPECIFICS